Brand Names: Vistide

 - What are the possible side effects of cidofovir (Vistide)?

 - What is the most important information I should know about cidofovir (Vistide)?

-- What should I discuss with my health care provider before receiving cidofovir (Vistide)?
+- What should I discuss with my healthcare provider before receiving cidofovir (Vistide)?

-- How is cidofovir used (Vistide)?
+- How is cidofovir given (Vistide)?

 - What happens if I miss a dose (Vistide)?

 - What happens if I overdose (Vistide)?

 - What should I avoid while receiving cidofovir (Vistide)?

 - What other drugs will affect cidofovir (Vistide)?